c0deZ3R0/mcp-aggregator/README.md

 #### Step 2: Expose with ngrok (Optional)

-If you want to access FastMCP from a remote Simtheory instance, expose it with ngrok:
+If you want to access the aggregator from a remote Simtheory instance, expose it with ngrok:

 ```bash
 ngrok http 3050